 Playing immersive, character and scenario based games takes time.
 The rules have to be sufficiently sophisticated to capture the essence and dynamics of the setting in a realistic way.
 Stuff has to happen which is really believable and you have to care.
 They also have to work as games and keep everyone involved and come to a successful conclusion.
 I hope that the financial literacy and enterprise games I have designed do exactly that.
 People who’ve played them say they do.
 It is quite dramatic.
 In web wheeler dealer, you build up sets of collectibles to sell on the internet.
 When you make a trade you can get 50% more or 50% less of the asking price, due to the vagaries of web auctions.
 So, after you buy a cheap set and sell it well and then you complete a really valuable set and are ready to get the target £1000 to win the game, that last spin of the web spinner, is a heart pumping moment.
 In To Your Credit, you take a character through the years from end of school to start of career.
 Save up to pay course fees, get fit, go on holiday, … you cannot win without balancing your needs, but you get much better jobs if you are well qualified, but they take that much longer to get and then the spinner says you’ve crashed tour car, and their are fees to be paid.
 Keeping saving borrowing, wants and needs in balance is tough, and you have a lot to think about, to win the game.

 I’ve written about the need to spend time doing things in a way that captures real maths.
 The fantastic thing is that when you do it, you see how efficient it is in school time terms.
 So much maths comes up whatever you investigate that a whole terms worth of content is covered.
 Same here.
 Combine time with business courses, Citizenship or PSHE and the amount of applied numeracy justifies whatever time the maths department puts in and the effect on Financial Literacy and Enterprise is in a different league.
+Just as important as focusing on business skills is ensuring the practical aspects, like shop front glass replacement, are also covered, as these skills are invaluable.
+Door installers play a critical role in ensuring that businesses have secure and functional entrances, further contributing to the smooth operation of storefronts.
+You can also click here for more information on shopfront services.
 As a bonus, playing games is (a) social, (b) group working (c) great fun!